Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature: Abstract

 \section{Abstract}

-Recently, a robust $d$-wave superconductivity has been unveiled in the ground state of the 2D $t$-$t'$-$J$ model --- with both nearest-neighbor ($t$) and next-nearest-neighbor ($t'$) hoppings --- through the density matrix renormalization group calculations in the ground state.
-In this study, we exploit the state-of-the-art thermal tensor network approach to accurately simulate the finite-temperature electron states of the $t$-$t'$-$J$ model on cylinders with widths up to $W=6$.
-Our analysis suggests that in the dome-like superconducting phase, the $d$-wave pairing susceptibility exhibits a divergent behavior with $\chi_\textrm{SC} \propto 1/T^\alpha$ below the onset temperature $T_c^*$.
-Near the optimal doping, $T_c^*$ reaches its highest value of about $0.05 t$ ($\equiv 0.15 J$).
-Above $T_c^*$ yet below a higher crossover temperature $T^*$, the magnetic susceptibility is suppressed, and the Fermi surface also exhibits node-antinode structure, resembling the pseudogap behaviors observed in cuprates.
-Our unbiased and accurate thermal tensor network calculations obtain the phase diagram of the $t$-$t'$-$J$ model with $t'/t>0$, shedding light on the $d$-wave superconducting and pseudogap phases in the enigmatic cuprate phase diagram.
+Recently, robust $d$-wave superconductive (SC) order has been unveiled in the ground state of the 2D $t$-$t'$-$J$ model --- with both nearest-neighbor ($t$) and next-nearest-neighbor ($t'$) hoppings --- by density matrix renormalization group studies.
+However, there is currently a debate on whether the $d$-wave SC holds up strong on both $t'/t>0$ and $t'/t<0$ cases for the $t$-$t'$-$J$ model, which correspond to the electron- and hole-doped sides of the cuprate phase diagram, respectively.
+Here we exploit state-of-the-art thermal tensor network approach to accurately obtain the phase diagram of the $t$-$t'$-$J$ model on cylinders with widths up to $W=6$ and down to low temperature as $T/J \simeq 0.06$, pushing the boundaries of contemporary finite-$T$ calculations.
+For $t'/t>0$, we find a domelike SC regime with a diverging $d$-wave pairing susceptibility, $\chi_\textrm{SC} \propto 1/T^\alpha$ below a characteristic temperature $T_c^*$.
+Near optimal doping, $T_c^*$ reaches its highest value of about $0.15 J$.
+Above $T_c^*$ yet below a higher crossover temperature $T^*$, the magnetic susceptibility becomes suppressed, which can be related to the onset of pseudogap (PG) behaviors.
+On the other hand, for $t'/t<0$ we find the pairing correlations are much weaker, although there exhibits a node-antinode structure in the PG regime as observed in the hole-doped cuprates.
+The thermal tensor network calculations of the $t$-$t'$-$J$ model underscore both the similarities and differences in the finite-temperature phase diagram between the fundamental model and cuprates, yielding unique insights into their intricate behaviors.